fengh16/HF/README.md

 # HF
-Hydrogen Fluoride
-SE.62 THU
-Homework & Tsinsen & Other Projects
+Homework & Tsinsen & Other Projects of a Single Fox from SE.62, THU